-Headless ecommerce splits the system-facing aspects from the customer-facing ones.
+Headless commerce splits the system-facing aspects from the customer-facing ones.
 This way, you can create any front-end experience you want and cater to different channels relevant to the consumer.

 Adopting it can offer maximum flexibility, seamless integrations, fast updates, quick marketing, and the freedom to experiment with your online store.
 It can also allow you to control user experiences and the overall look and feel of your ecommerce store.